 June 10, 2018

-In order to build a landscape photography portfolio, it is vital that you consider where you can take photos of, generally this will not be in your backyard but you will need to travel to exciting and interesting locations.
+In order to build a landscape photography portfolio, it is vital that you consider where you can take photos of, generally this will not be in your backyard but you will need to travel to exciting and interesting locations, and it is possible to take great photos with your smartphone.
 Being able to travel is a special opportunity on its own, which is why it’s so important that you can record the experience with plenty of quality photographs wherever you go.
 There’s no doubt that you’ll run into many amazing landscapes and breathtaking monuments and historically important sites that you simply must take a photo of.